 Experimental astrophysics and cosmology, observations and new instrumentation.

 Observational cosmology using new instruments to measure the temperature and polarization anisotropy of the Cosmic Microwave Background (CMB) radiation and the Sunyaev-Zeldovich (SZ) effects.
-Leader of the 10 meter South Pole Telescope (SPT) project, which recently completed a survey (SPT-SZ survey) of 2500 square degrees in three bands with unprecedented sensitivity and resolution.
-The SPT is now conducting sensitive polarization-sensitive CMB survey (SPT-POL) over 500 square degrees.
-In addition to increased precision of the cosmological parameters and tests of Inflation, the SPT data has allowed investigations of extensions to the standard model, such as the number and masses of the neutrinos, and the nature of dark energy.
-Furthermore, the high resolution of the SPT measurements also allows us to detect directly the emergence and evolution of structure in the universe through the subtle, small-angular scale distortions they impart on the background, such as gravitational lensing from the mass in the universe and the scattering from ionized gas (the SZ effects).
-Through a new joint Chicago/Argonne superconducting detector development collaboration, the SPT group is building a new receiver, SPT-3G, with over 15,000 detectors to increase the polarization mapping speed by an order of magnitude.
-The SPT-3G survey will cover 2500 square degrees with unprecedented sensitivity to place constraints on the energy scale of inflation, on dark energy, on the reionization of the universe, and on the first bursts of star forming galaxies in the universe.
-Carlstrom is also leader of the CARMA SZ imaging program which is being upgraded with new receivers built at Chicago to provide unprecedented imaging of the SZ effect of distant galaxies clusters.
-By exploiting the redshift independence of the SZ brightness the CARMA SZ will be used to quickly follow-up and verify all high redshift clusters candidates found in the eRosita X-ray satellite survey.
+Director of the 10 meter South Pole Telescope (SPT) project, which completed the 2500 square degrees SPT-SZ survey in three bands at arc minute resolution, and the SPTpol survey of 500 square degrees in two bands to unprecedented sensitivity.
+We have now deployed SPT-3G with 16,260 bolometric detectors to make deep polarization maps over 2500 square degrees.
+In addition to increased precision on cosmological parameters and probing Inflation, the SPT data allows investigations of extensions to the standard model, such as the number and masses of the neutrinos, and the nature of dark energy.
+Furthermore, the high resolution of the SPT measurements allows us to detect directly the emergence and evolution of structure in the universe through the subtle, small-angular scale distortions they impart on the background, such as gravitational lensing from the mass in the universe and the scattering from ionized gas (the SZ effects).

 Past Department Committees: